 There are more reasons why we get defensive.
 Humans have many motivations, both unconscious and conscious.
 Sometimes, we may be defensive because of our society, where it seems that admitting you were wrong is the end of the world.
 However, if everyone could be humble and admit fault, the world would be a lot better.

-- Someone may bully you to project their feelings.
+- Someone may bully you into projecting their feelings.
 If a person is bullying you, they want to make you feel weak.
-However, the bully is usually the one with the insecurities.
+However, the bully is usually the one with insecurities.